Wood is a great medium for any artisan, advanced or beginner.

 Once you’ve put on the final touches of paint or stain, you’ll want to coat your wood-based project with a finish to seal and protect your work.

-The right type of finish will however depend on the project.
+The right type of finish will however depend on the project and the type of wood (like oak, mdf, mahogany, walnut, fir, etc.

 So, you’ll want to be familiar with multiple finishes in order to select the one that’s perfect for you.